Jorge Ordóñez Málaga

 Winemaking

 The grapes are arranged one layer deep in small boxes that are stacked in a cool room in the winery for further drying.
 Rigorous selection of the late harvest, dried grapes on a selection table.
-The dried grapes are pressed and the must is immediately transferred to two (500L) French oak barrels for fermentation and ageing.
+The dried grapes are pressed and the must is immediately transferred to 1x 600L French oak barrels for fermentation and ageing.
 355 g R.S.
 15 kg of grapes required to make 375 ml of wine.

 Aging